mredig/markdownrepo/README.md

 * works with an existing md repository
 * can display file modification date
 * permalink functionality without using a database or changing file modification dates
+* can popout article into new window for easier multitasking when referencing to the article while working in another tab

 ### Use cases
 * want to easily document procedures for yourself/others